pmairoldi/framework-generate/README.md

 framework-generate
 ```

 `framework-generate` will look for a `FrameworkSpec` file in the current folder to generate your Xcode project.
-An example of a `FrameworkSpec` can be found in the `docs` folder of this repoisitory.
+An example of a `FrameworkSpec` can be found in the [`docs`](docs/FrameworkSpec) folder of this repoisitory.

 ## Todo

-- [ ] Add documentation
+- [X] Add documentation
 - [ ] Add tests
 - [ ] Release 1.0

 ## License

-MIT
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file.